 - Headlamp.
 Lithium batteries are more expensive, but lighter than alkaline batteries and they perform better in the cold.

-- One-liter vacuum thermos bottle.
+- 1-liter vacuum thermos bottle.
+My personal preference over a water bottle.
 Note that hydration tubes usually freeze while ski touring.
-(My personal preference over a water bottle.)

-(For overnight tours spent camping NOT in huts):
+For overnight tours spent camping, NOT sleeping in huts:

 - Sleeping bag